seL4/rfcs/src/implemented/0200-domain-schedules.md

 upcoming RFC to change the rest of the API to timer ticks as well.
 Depending on the outcome of that discussion, the API could also be in terms of `time_t` instead if required for consistency.

+## Disposition

+The TSC approved the RFC and decided to use timer ticks.
+The RFC text has been updated with minor changes discovered during the implementation.